Validating the CROCODILE model within the AGORA galaxy simulation framework: Results and Discussion

-Now, we will explore the effects of feedback in a cosmological setting with \textit{Cal-4}.
-In this case, the convergence requirement is much more relaxed, with each run using their preferred feedback.
-The only constraint is for the stellar mass of the main halo at $z = 4$ to be within $1$--$5 \times 10^{9} M_{\odot}$, with the explicit goal of matching the mass given by semiempirical models for the selected halo ($M_{200} = 2 \times 10^{11} M_{\odot}$ at this redshift).
-In practice, this means boosting the energy injected by each SN event to match this stellar mass.
-In the original Paper III runs, most simulations include this boosting (sometimes for momentum or metallicity too) to achieve convergence.
-Here, for \gfour, the final run has a boost factor of $10$ for a final energy injection of $E_{\rm SN} = 10^{52}$ erg/SN which reproduces a stellar mass at the upper end of the imposed range.
+Now, we will explore the effects of feedback in a cosmological setting with Cal-4.
+In~this case, the~convergence requirement is much more relaxed, with~each run using their preferred feedback.
+The~only constraint is for the stellar mass of the main halo at $z = 4$ to be within $1$--$5 \times 10^{9} M_{\odot}$, with~the explicit goal of matching the mass given by semiempirical models for the selected halo ($M_{200} = 2 \times 10^{11} M_{\odot}$ at this redshift).
+In~practice, this means boosting the energy injected by each SN event to match this stellar mass.
+In~the original Paper III runs, most simulations include this boosting (sometimes for momentum or metallicity too) to achieve convergence.
+Here, for~\gfour, the~final run has a boost factor of $10$ for a final energy injection of $E_{\rm SN} = 10^{52}$ erg/SN, which reproduces a stellar mass at the upper end of the imposed range.
 We will briefly explore the effect of different choices of this parameter in Section~\ref{sec:fbstresults}.
-Additionally, for a detailed analysis of the disk morphology and evolution in both codes see AGORA Paper VIII \citep{jung2025} where \gfour and \gthree results are explicitly compared in their Appendix.
+Additionally, for~a detailed analysis of the disk morphology and evolution in both codes, see AGORA Paper VIII \citep{jung2025}, where \gfour and \gthree results are explicitly compared in their~Appendix.

-In Figure~\ref{fig:proj_cosmo} we repeat the projections we saw in the \textit{SFF} case but now for the cosmological runs at $z = 4, 3, 2, 1$\footnote{We stop at $z = 1$ since lower redshift data for \gthree results was not available at the time of analysis}.
-Both codes produce rotationally supported disks with comparable sizes and morphologies, in stark contrast to the isolated case.
+In Figure~\ref{fig:proj_cosmo}, we repeat the projections seen in the \textit{SFF} case, but now for the cosmological runs at $z = 4, 3, 2, 1$ ({we} stop at $z = 1$, since lower redshift data for \gthree results were not available at the time of analysis).
+Both codes produce rotationally supported disks with comparable sizes and morphologies, in~stark contrast to the isolated case.
 Why does \gthree perform better here?

-The key difference is \textit{cosmological context}.
-Unlike the isolated disk, which is an artificial equilibrium configuration, the cosmological halo assembles hierarchically with continuous gas accretion along cold filaments.
-This accretion (1) replenishes gas depleted by star formation, preventing runaway fragmentation, and (2) introduces angular momentum coherently aligned with the disk, naturally forming a rotationally supported structure.
-Additionally, the \gthree cosmological feedback includes ESFB and AGB (Section~\ref{sec:g3feedback}), which were absent in the isolated run.